Contact Us

 Other Ways to Finance a New Property Using Your Existing Home

-Alternatively, you could look to do a 'let to buy', using your existing property (subject to the rental income it is likely to generate) to capital raise up to 75% of the value, which will then enable you to use the funds to buy the new property.
-Most buy-to-let lenders will cap the LTV at 75%, though there a few who would go slightly higher, if you wanted to explore that option.
+Alternatively, you could look to do a ‘let to buy’, using your existing property (subject to the rental income it is likely to generate) to capital raise up to 75% of the value, which will then enable you to use the funds to buy the new property.
+Most buy to let lenders will cap the LTV at 75%, though there a few who would go slightly higher, if you wanted to explore that option.

 More and more people are using let to buy to give them greater control over when and for how much they can sell their current property for, and to bolster their income and even for retirement planning.